HarmonizedMRI/SequenceExamples-GE/pge2/README.md

 ### Obtaining the software

-To use the pge2 Pulseq interpreter, you will need two separate pieces of softare: the PulCeq MATLAB toolbox, and the EPIC source code (or compiled binaries) for the interpreter itself.
+To use the pge2 Pulseq interpreter, you will need two separate pieces of software: the PulCeq MATLAB toolbox, and the EPIC source code (or compiled binaries) for the interpreter itself.